geoschem/gcpy/.github/ISSUE_TEMPLATE/new-feature-or-discussion.md

 ---
 name: Request a new GCPy feature or start a discussion
-about: Use thisform to request a new GCPy feature or start a discussion
+about: Use this form to request a new GCPy feature or start a discussion
 ---

 ### Name and Institution (Required)